0.75 Carat Trillion (7.83×7.83×3.13mm) vs. 0.75 Carat Princess (5.51×5.51×3.97mm)

-Diamond comparison
+Diamond size comparison

 Actual size is set for screen